 - Traveling without insurance.
 I never travel without travel insurance and it’s a good thing.
 Thanks to insurance I’ve had a pair of glasses replaced that were lost in the UK – $300.
 I had a crown fixed that had come off a tooth in Sydney – $272.
 I was refunded for a flight to Peru that I couldn’t take due to my mother’s health – $1,100.
 Read: Going Alone?
 Travel Insurance is a Must.

 - Being too polite.
-We are trained to be polite and to keep our voices down in public.
-But if you are being bothered by someone your best defense is to speak up.
+We are trained to be polite and to keep our voices down in public, but if you are being bothered by someone your best defense is to speak up.
 Yell, if necessary.
-Drawing attention of others usually resolves such problems quickly.
-Before leaving, take some time in your basement or some other appropriate place to find your loud voice.
+Drawing the attention of others usually resolves such problems quickly.
+Before leaving home, take some time in your basement or some other appropriate place to find your loud voice.
 Practice yelling.

 - Being out of touch.
 Traveling untethered is a great feeling.
 But if something were to go wrong, it would be good if others knew where to find you.
 Stay in touch with home one way or another, on a regular basis.
 Read: Use Your Phone Anywhere in the World: Free and Low-cost Options

-- Don't be a target.
+- Looking lost.
 If you’re feeling lost or unsure of something, don’t stand around looking vulnerable.
 Look around with purpose and draw on the support of strangers that you choose, not the ones who choose you.
 I tend to look for a family.

 - Flashing expensive items or jewelry.
 This is a big mistake.
 Don’t attract the attention of pickpockets and thieves.
-Read: Keep Your Cash & Cards: 10 Ways to Protect Yourself from Pickpockets.
+Read: Protect Yourself from Pickpockets: Keep Cards & Cash Safe.